big-ab-games/robo-instructus-blog/_posts/2017-06-23-rust-and-opengl-in-orbit-p3.md

 The simplest way to implement was just to calculate it each frame.
 It only makes the compute frames, err 50,000 times slower...
 Well it'll probably be fine, how about rendering?

 ### Drawing the future
 Now I've computed some plot points I need to draw lines between them.
 This means figuring out the triangles I want to render on and getting a shader to draw lovely pixels on them.
-In order to fit in with my alpha-blending anti-aliasing approach used for the bodies I want to draw a line between the plots in some color and gradually fade the the color to transparent as we get towards the line thickness.
+In order to fit in with my alpha-blending anti-aliasing approach used for the bodies I want to draw a line between the plots in some colour and gradually fade the the colour to transparent as we get towards the line thickness.

 A line between to points in space can be described by a linear [Bézier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
 The shader needs to figure out, based on the pixel position, how close is it to the Bézier line so it can choose an alpha value.
 It does this by testing points on the line until it can find the closest point, then the alpha (transparency) value will be high if close the line, low if not.
 Each fragment naturally does this in parallel, shaders are cool!